logoBack to App page

 With the created template you are able to automatically:

-• add a template to your description
+• Add a template to your description

-• create sub-tasks
+• Create sub-tasks

 Note

-Keep in mind that fields such as summary or description will be overwritten unless you use Variables.
+Fields such as summary or description will be overwritten unless you use Variables.

 You can automate your process easily with Smart defaults.